 3 Hare Court acknowledges its obligations as a data controller and data processor.

 PERSONAL DATA WE MAY COLLECT

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
-The processing of personal data is governed by the General Data Protection Regulation (the GDPR).
+The processing of personal data is governed by the UK General Data Protection Regulation (the UK GDPR).

 The personal information which 3 Hare Court may collect includes the following: